Campus

 Upon completing your degree and required Professional Contribution Credits (PCCs), you may qualify to apply for the R/TRO professional accreditation offered by Therapeutic Recreation Ontario (TRO).
 Students can also apply to the International TR credential CTRS offered by the National Council for Therapeutic Recreation certification (NCTRC).

-Renewable Scholarship
+Renewable Scholarships

-Receive up to $1,000 per year when you study in any degree program.
+You may qualify for a renewable scholarship and receive up to $1,000 per year when you study in any degree program.

 Student Works and Experiences